jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 Our services
 BD provides flexible servicing options for select software\-enabled products.
-Contact your BD service representative to explore options such as patch management to augment your organizations cybersecurity capabilities.
+Contact your BD service representative to explore options such as patch management to augment your organization’s cybersecurity capabilities.
 Cybersecurity at BD
 Current state
 Collaboration